 Sriracha sauce is selling for as much as $120 amid prolonged shortage

-New York (CNN) — The prolonged shortage of a certain red sauce is making the black market go wild.
+(CNN) -- The prolonged shortage of a certain red sauce is making the black market go wild.

 Prices of Sriracha sauce are as high as $70 on eBay as people look to snap up the spicy sauce.
 Huy Fong Foods, which makes the rooster-adorned bottled sauce, has been dealing with a years-long shortage of the chilis, which is hurting production and causing some shortages.